RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

 Follow the of the steps for :ref:`generating ssh keys on MacOS <generate-ssh-keys-mac>` except in the first step use any terminal application that is available on your laptop.

+.. _generate-ssh-keys-windows-powershell:

 Generate SSH keys on Windows in Powershell
 ------------------------------------------

 Follow the of the steps for :ref:`generating ssh keys on MacOS <generate-ssh-keys-mac>` except in the first step use Powershell that is available on your laptop.
+Once the keys are generated you will need to copy to the contents of your public key to HPC3.
+See :ref:`copy-ssh-keys-windows` below.

 .. _generate-ssh-keys-windows-putty: